1. The Metaphor of the Sun

 3. The Metaphor or Allegory of the Cave

 Human beings have spent all their lives in an underground cave or den which has a mouth open towards the light.
 They have their legs and their necks chained so that they cannot move, and can see only in front of them, towards the back of the cave.
 Above and behind them a fire is blazing, and between them and the fire there is a raised way along which there is a low wall.
 Men pass along the wall carrying all sorts of statues, and the fire throws the shadows of these statues onto the back of the cave.
-All the prisoners ever see are the shadows, and so they suppose that they are the objects in themselves.
+All the prisoners ever see are the shadows, and so they suppose that the shadows are the objects themselves.

-If a prisoner is unshackled and turned towards the light, he suffers sharp pains, but in time he begins to see the statues themselves and thereby moves from the cognitive stage of imagination to that of belief.
+If a prisoner is unshackled and turned towards the light, he suffers sharp pains, but in time he begins to see the statues and moves from the cognitive stage of imagination to that of belief.
 The prisoner is then dragged out of the cave, where the light is so bright that he can only look at the shadows, and then at the reflections, and then finally at the objects themselves: not statues this time, but real objects.
 In time, he looks up at the sun, and understands that the sun is the cause of everything that he sees around him, of light, of vision, and of the objects of vision.
 In so doing, he passes from the cognitive stage of thought to that of understanding.

 The purpose of education is to drag the prisoner as far out of the cave as possible; not to instil knowledge into his soul, but to turn his whole soul towards the sun, which is the Form of the Good.
 Once out of the cave, the prisoner is reluctant to descend back into the cave and get involved in human affairs.
 When he does, his vision is no longer accustomed to the dark, and he appears ridiculous to his fellow men.
 However, he must be made to descend back into the cave and partake of human labours and honours, whether they are worth having or not.
 This is because the State aims not at the happiness of a single person or single class, but at the happiness of all its citizens.
 In any case, the prisoner has a duty to give service to the State, since it is by the State that he was educated to see the light of the sun.